-Available locked cabinets in the Main Office (learner records) and CEO/Principals office (personnel records) shall be used to store paper records when not in use.
+Available locked cabinets in the Main Office (learner records) and HR office (personnel records) shall be used to store paper records when not in use.
 Where applicable, they will be archived in a locked room.

-Paper documents containing confidential personal information should not be left on office and classroom desks, on staffroom tables, or pinned to noticeboards where there is general access unless there is legal reason to do so and/or relevant consents have been obtained.
+Paper documents containing confidential personal information should not be left on office and classroom desks, on staffroom tables, or pinned to noticeboards where there is general access unless there is a legal reason to do so and/or relevant consent has been obtained.
 You should take particular care if documents have to be taken out of College.

-The physical security of buildings and storage systems shall be reviewed on a regular basis.
+The physical security of buildings and storage systems shall be reviewed regularly.
 If you find the security to be insufficient, you must inform the Site Supervisor as soon as possible.
 Increased risks of vandalism and or burglary shall be taken into account when assessing the level of security required.